Postrantor/cpp_template-2018/convert/output.md

 template<typename T>
 void f(T, ...);  // #2 (C-style vararg function)
 \
-void test[(int] i)
+void test(int] i)
 {
   f(i, i);   // ERROR: chooses #1 , but the expression [nonexistent(T())] is ill-formed
 }

 The `noexcept` specification in the function marked *#1* tries to call a nonexistent function.
-Normally, such an error directly within the declaration of the function template would trigger a template argument deduction failure (SFINAE), allowing the call `f(i, i)` to succeed by selecting the function marked *#2* that is an otherwise lesser match (matching with an ellipsis parameter is the worst kind of match from the point of overload resolution; see [Appendix [C]]).
+Normally, such an error directly within the declaration of the function template would trigger a template argument deduction failure (SFINAE), allowing the call `f(i, i)` to succeed by selecting the function marked *#2* that is an otherwise lesser match (matching with an ellipsis parameter is the worst kind of match from the point of overload resolution; see [Appendix [C]).
 However, because exception spec-ifications do not participate in template argument deduction, overload resolution selects *#1* and the program becomes ill-formed when the `noexcept` specification is later instantiated.

 The same rules apply to exception specifications that list the potential exception types:

 [Click here to view code image]

 template<typename T>
-void g(T, int) [throw][(typename] T::Nonexistent);  //#1
+void g(T, int) [throw](typename] T::Nonexistent);  //#1
 \
 template<typename T>
 void g(T, ...);                                //#2
 \
-void test[(int] i)
+void test(int] i)
 {
   g(i, i);// ERROR: chooses #1 , but the type [T::Nonexistent] is ill-formed
 }